 Moreover, if you need to use glasses or contact lenses to see and read license plates of vehicles in front of you at the prescribed distance, then you must wear them any time you plan to ride a quad bike at work, on public roads, or for thrilling adventures.

 There are two main types of protective clothing from which people can choose when

 they want to protect themselves when riding quad bikes.
-One is safety garments made from is protective clothing that is fabricated from synthetic materials.
+One is safety garments made from leather.
+Conversely, the other one is protective clothing that is fabricated from synthetic materials.